bendnorman/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
-What color stripes are on a 100 Ohm resistor?**
+What color stripes are on a 220 Ohm resistor?**

-Blue, Black, Red
+Black, Black, Red, Brown

 **b.
 What do you have to do to light your LED?**